lukaszkorecki/oreo/README.md

 Sometimes it's required to pass functions as dependencies to other components.
 You can use two reader macros to resolve your functions:

-- `#oreo/fnc` - a FuNctional Component, no dependencies on its own, accepts 1 argument
+- `#oreo/fnc` - a FuNctional Component, no dependencies on its own, accepts 1 argument and passes it down to your original function
-- `#oreo/fnc-w-deps` - functional component with dependencies on of its own, will receive its dependencies map as first argument, accepts 2nd argument
+- `#oreo/fnc-w-deps` - functional component with dependencies on of its own, will receive its dependencies map as first argument, 2nd argument will be passed to the function

 You can extend `aero.core/reader` multimethod to return other things that can be used as components and/or component dependencies.